How to have a bowling theme birthday party for kids

 you.
 For bowling parties of around eight or more, AMF will provide the birthday

 kid with a bowling pin that everyone at your party can sign.
-They also provide
+It's a wonderful

-includes the keepsake pin, party supplies, food, shoes and bowling fun.
-And AMF
+pin, party supplies, food, shoes and bowling fun.
+And AMF does kids bowling

 - No alleys?
 No worries!
 Why not host a Wii bowling tournament at home?
-Below
+Right

 You won't find much in the way of bowling party favors at the local party supply, and